gbgplc/loqate-verify-helmcharts/README.md

 If you have a license that allows lots of datasets but you only want to download a subset of them, you can choose which datasets to download.

-In the Helmfile under the **app** section shown below, you can specify which products to include:
+In the Helmfile under the **app** section shown below, you can specify which products to include (you can get the product names from your license email):

 ``` yml
 name: installmanager